jeromecst/pacar_artifact_eurosys_26/README.md

 **Requirement**: Debian 12 or Debian 13 with an XFS root filesystem.
 A tutorial to install Debian with XFS can be found [here](pdf/tutorial_debian_xfs.pdf)

 **Hardware requirement**: These experiments are scaled for a 2-nodes NUMA system.
 It has been tested on 2x24 threads and 256 GB ram, but most of the experiment are scaling automatically depending on your configuration.
-1 TB disk space is required.
+1 TB disk space is required to run the experiment, additionnalty, a 50 GB partition is recommended to build the kernel.

 This artifact contains the following components: